Sign Up

 Drug Binding

-Premature infants may have to circulate unbound drug concentration in the therapeutic or even toxic ranges when their serum levels are less than the lower limits of the recommended range for adults because they have lower concentrations of serum proteins.
+Premature infants may circulate unbound drug concentration in the therapeutic or even toxic ranges when their serum levels are less than the lower limits of the recommended range for adults because they have lower concentrations of serum proteins.
 Caregivers must watch for signs and symptoms of drug toxicity even though serum levels may be within a range considered nontoxic.
 Displacement of one protein-bound substance by another may occur in neonates with a limited capacity for protein binding, especially those with hyperbilirubinemia.

 Pharmacokinetics